-Cognitive Behavior Therapy (CBT) for the treatment of tinnitus related distress may be considered medically necessary if the medical appropriateness criteria are met (See Medical Appropriateness below)
+Treatment of tinnitus may be considered medically necessary if the medical appropriateness criteria are met.
+(See Medical Appropriateness below)

-Treatment of tinnitus, including but not limited to, the following is considered investigational:
+Treatment of tinnitus using any other method, including but not limited to, the following is considered investigational:

 Combined psychological and sound therapy (e.g. tinnitus retraining therapy)